hazem-antar/Continuous-Control-DDPG/README.md

 4. Place the downloaded zip file in the root directory of this repository and unzip it.

-5. Path to the executable file has to be provided to `UnityEnvironment` function in `Navigation.ipynb`
+5. Path to the executable file has to be provided to `UnityEnvironment` function in `NContinuous_Control.ipynb`

       For example on 64-bit Windows:
       ```python